This article explores the potential risks of glaucoma surgery and explains why the benefits outweigh risks for most advanced cases.

 With any of these operations, complications can occur even with the best surgical techniques.
 Uncommon or rare complications include bleeding inside the eye, infection, and fluid pockets behind the retina due to very low eye pressures.
 Bleeding inside the eye can be a very serious complication, so you should talk with your ophthalmologist if you are on blood thinners and follow his/her instructions about continuing or discontinuing the medication prior to surgery.

 Eye doctors give antibiotics before, during, and after the surgery, as well as maintain meticulous sterile techniques to try and avoid any infection.
 However, on very rare occasions, infection inside the eye may occur, which can be very serious and may threaten vision.
 These infections can occur weeks, months, or even years after the surgery.
 Therefore, if you have early signs of infection such as redness, pain, or excessive tearing, you should see your ophthalmologist immediately in order to treat infection before it becomes serious.
+Caught early, most infections can be adequately treated with antibiotic drops.

 Low Eye Pressure